NREL/api-umbrella/README.md

 ## Getting Started

-Once you have API Umbrella up and running, there are a variety of things you can do to start using the platform.
+Once you have APInf Umbrella up and running, there are a variety of things you can do to start using the platform.
 For a quick tutorial, see [getting started](https://api-umbrella.readthedocs.org/en/latest/getting-started.html).

-## API Umbrella Development
+## APInf Umbrella Development

 Are you interested in working on the code behind API Umbrella?
 See our [development setup guide](https://api-umbrella.readthedocs.org/en/latest/developer/dev-setup.html) to see how you can get a local development environment setup.